A GREAT WAY TO EXPLORE CYPRUS

 Sign-posted speed limits in Cyprus are strictly enforced.
 Urban areas are typically subject to a limit of 50 km per hour.
 Rural roads and urban dual carriageways allow for speeds up to 80 km per hour.
 The maximum speed limit on motorways is set at 100 km per hour.
 Surveillance measures, including both static and mobile SPEED CAMERAS, are in place to deter speeding.

-VEHICLES SAFETY
+VEHICLE SAFETY

 Vehicle owners must ensure that their vehicles are properly insured and registered.
 The Road Transport Department also mandates that all vehicles undergo regular inspections to guarantee roadworthiness.